-Туре Definition How we will deal with this / what you can expect from us Feedback outside of consultation periods Opinions, comments, expressions of interest or concern about the project works and activities.
+Туре Definition How we will deal with this / what you can expect from us Feedback during consultation periods Opinions, comments, expressions of interest or concern about the Project received from the public during a period of formal consultation.
+Feedback received during a consultation period will be considered as part of the formal process.
+Feedback outside of consultation periods Opinions, comments, expressions of interest or concern about the Project works and activities.
+All feedback will be considered, noted and filed.